Grindcrusher

 Grindcrusher is a CD/LP released by Earache Records in 1989, showcasing nine of the label's bands.
 It contained a number of pioneer grindcore and death metal groups such as Napalm Death, Bolt Thrower, Morbid Angel, Carcass and Repulsion.
-This compilation was later rereleased in 1991 as Grindcrusher: the Ultimate Earache, augmented with 14 extra tracks by the likes of Entombed and Nocturnus.
+The compilation was re-released in 1991 as Grindcrusher: The Ultimate Earache, augmented with 14 extra tracks by the likes of Entombed and Nocturnus.